NEXT UP

 When your child is allergic to cow’s milk - what does it mean for you and your family?

 When your child has been diagnosed with a milk allergy by a healthcare provider, it will mean some changes to help manage the condition.
-All foods containing dairy products including cow’s, sheep or goat milk, cheese, yoghurt, custard, should be avoided.
+All foods containing dairy proteins should be avoided, including cows, sheep and goat milk, cheese, yoghurt, custard etc.

 If you are breastfeeding then you may also need to remove most dairy from your diet but talk to your baby’s dietician or healthcare provider about this first.
 It is also important to learn how to identify dairy ingredients on food labels to avoid that your baby receives a hidden source of milk/dairy.